Factbox - What business thinks about Britain's EU referendum

 TRAVEL

-Chief executive of London-listed, Germany-headquartered tour operator TUI Group (TUIT.L) Fritz Joussen said:
+Chief Executive of London-listed, Germany-headquartered tour operator TUI Group Fritz Joussen said:

 "I would like to see the UK remaining a member of the European Union.
 The tourism industry in the UK and millions of British holiday makers also strongly benefit from the common European market and the UK being part of it.